OceanLabs/slate/source/includes/_docs.md

 ## Stamp Placement

-A blank space must be reserved in the top right of the postcard so that Kite can place a stamp on the postcard.
+A blank space must be reserved in the top right corner of the postcard so that Kite can place a stamp there.

 This is because stamp designs must be pre-approved by the mail carrier before printing can take place.
 Designs which have not been approved will unfortunately not be accepted by the mail service for delivery.